windexer-sol/landing/src/content/windexer/roadmap.md

 # Roadmap

-Our commitment to innovation drives an ambitious roadmap for Cypher Windexer.
+Our commitment to innovation drives an ambitious roadmap for windexer Windexer.
 Here's an overview of our planned developments:

 ## Short-term Goals (Next 6 months)